**Limited spots remain for 2022. Currently booking through summer 2023!**

 In my mind elopements are really just super, super intimate weddings – sometimes with no guests at all.
 I firmly believe that you can call it whatever you want – if it FEELS like an elopement to you, go ahead and call it that.
 Who cares what the technical label is?

-2. How far in advance do you start planning an elopement?
+2. How far in advance do you need to start planning an elopement?

 That varies wildly from couple to couple.
 I’ve booked elopements more than a year out and less than a week out.
 Typically most of my couples have NO idea what they want to do or where they want to go for their adventure elopement and we spend a ton of time (more on that later) crafting their perfect day.
 The more time we have to plan the better but that’s not to say that these things can’t be done at the last minute.
-Most couples hire me (which usually starts the planning process) 6-8 months out.
+Most couples hire me (which usually starts the planning process) 6-8 months out but I pretty regularly work with couples who contact me just a few weeks before their elopement!

-3. How do you hike with a wedding dress?
+3. How do you hike in a wedding dress?

 I get asked this one by most of my brides and it is a SUPER valid question.
 How people handle this generally varies depending on how long the hike is and how comfortable the dress is to hike in.
 For my couples I'd say its a 50/50 split between hiking IN their dress or carrying it, typically on a pack, and changing into it when we get to their ceremony location.
 I can't tell you how many miles I have hiked with dresses and bouquets attached to my backpack!